lambdalemon/pdf2vrc/README.md

 ```
 python pdf2vrc.py --help
 ```
 If successful, two textures, one `.png` and one `.exr` will be generated and placed in the `out` directory.
+If `--color` is used, another `.png` color texture will be generated.
 The script will also print out any necessary info not included in the textures.
 ## Known Missing Features
 ### General
-- Any color that isn't black
 - Transparency
 - Raster images
 ### Text